-I'm originally from London but have been lucky enough to have lived in Cambodia, Indonesia, and Paris.
+I'm originally from London, England, but have been lucky enough to have lived in Cambodia, Kenya, Indonesia, and France.
 I've travelled extensively, and have been sent around the world on photo and film missions.
 I'm proud to have been commissioned to take photographs by the artist JR, resulting in my photos being displayed on buildings around Paris, and have had my films screened at the prestigious International Microfinance Awards in the Louvre museum.
 I offer a broad range of skills, extensive experience, and a passion for creativity.

 I studied drama and media at Queen Mary's University, London, and film production post-graduation.
 I have been working full time in video production and photography since 2008, in particular working with non-profits and NGOs to help them to promote the important work that they are doing.

 From web promotional videos to short documentaries, I have several years of experience working as a one-person production company.
 I handle all parts of the production process from start to finish, allowing me to provide clients with top quality service.
 This personal approach means I can ensure clients get a bespoke film exactly as they want it to be.
 No fuss, just great films!

 I have travelled to the corners of the globe capturing images of farmers and artisans and telling the stories of the non-profits that work with them.
 I have photographed everything from portraits to huge corporate events, famous cities and candid street photography.

 As much as I love shooting, I also really enjoy helping people with projects that they may need a hand with.
 I offer remote editing services and often work with crowd sourced material.
 If you already have videos or photos in any format, I can turn them into something wonderful at a lower cost than hiring a full video production service.